Warri

 Warri sits on the bank of Warri River which joined Forcados River and Escravos River through Jones Creek in the lower Niger Delta Region.
-The city has a modern seaport which serves as the cargo transit point between the Niger River and the Atlantic Ocean for import and export.
+The city has a modern seaport, which serves as the cargo transit point between the Niger River and the Atlantic Ocean for import and export.

 Warri served as the capital of the colonial Warri Province during the early 1900s when this part of Delta State was under the Colony and Protectorate of Southern Nigeria.

-Warri City is native to four monarchs, namely;